-There are several popular brands of canned soups that are not gluten free, nor safe for anyone on a gluten-free diet to consume.
+There are several popular brands of canned soups that are not gluten free, nor safe for anyone on a gluten-free diet to consume, including:

 Campbell’s: Campbell’s canned soups contain gluten and should not be consumed by anyone on a gluten-free diet.
-I looked at several Campbell’s cans and most say either “Contains Wheat” or “May Contain Wheat” in the ingredient disclosure section.
-Avoid!
+I looked at several Campbell’s cans, and most say either “Contains Wheat” or “May Contain Wheat” in the ingredient disclosure section.

 Gluten-Free Soup Recipes

-Are you suddenly craving soup?
-Instead of opening up an expensive can of soup, and eating all those processed ingredients, I encourage you to make your own.
+Are you now craving warm and cozy soup?
+Instead of opening up an expensive can of soup and eating all those questionable ingredients, I encourage you to make your own.